kuehjw09/CS316-semester-project/README.md

    -We also used scene builder to create navigable interfaces to allow easy use of the ATM/Banking program.
 They allow for buttons to be used to navigate and edit account data or even just log on to view balances.

 ---

+How to use the project.

+-Download the zip file and copy the source contents to eclipse and run the App.java to view and use the interface.